dgobbi/vtk-dicom/Documents/CharacterSet.md

-It is best to avoid the use of ISO 2022 IR 13 (and ISO IR 13), because it requires ISO IR 14 (not ASCII) in G0, and because half-width katakana have fallen out of use within the Japanese health care industry.
-For (2) and (3) above, when our encoder encounters half-width katakana, it will convert them to full-width katakana for ISO 2022 IR 87.
-For (1), the half-width katakana will be encoded as-is.
+It is best to avoid the use of ISO 2022 IR 13 (and ISO IR 13), because it requires ISO IR 14 (not ASCII) in G0, and because half-width katakana are not supported by all Japanese network communications.
+For (2) and (3) above, when our encoder encounters half-width katakana, it will convert them to full-width katakana encoded via ISO 2022 IR 87.
+For (1), the half-width katakana will be encoded directly via ISO IR 13.

 Regarding the structure of the ISO 2022 encoding, our encoder will always switch G0 to ASCII (or ISO IR 14 if ISO IR 13 in in use) before any ASCII